 Please join us at our next workshop!

-This is a free sit'n'sew event; space is limited so please click on the button below to sign up and get more information.
+A free sit n sew workshop; click on the link below to sign up and get more information.

 As the year goes on we will be developing more opportunities for participation, which will be announced through this website and via blast and Yahoo!
 Groups emails, so please check back.

 What is the Duffel Bag Project?
 Why did we create it?

 Numerous members of the Maryland Chapter of the American Sewing Guild, ASG, expressed an interest in working on a community service project which would serve the people in our state.
 The Chapter Advisory Board, CAB, and the Neighborhood Group Leaders, NGLs, under the guidance of the Chapter President, Stephanie DeAbreu, considered many options.
 When Stephanie proposed making duffel bags for children entering Foster Care, we were hooked.
 She told us that when a child enters the foster care system and must be relocated from their home they are given a plastic garbage bag for their belongings if they don’t have a suitcase of their own.
 This heartbreaking fact touched us deeply.
 We feel no child should have to equate their belongings with trash, so we decided to do what we do best – sew.